 Prosecutors rarely abandon a domestic assault case.
 However, if the alleged victim is adamant about not pursuing the district attorney’s office may decide not to prosecute.
 A domestic violence defense attorney like Belen Olmedo Guerra on your side can speak to the victim to determine whether they’re willing to end the case before it proceeds to court.

 Although a victim not wanting to proceed with the case doesn’t always convince the district attorney not to prosecute, a victim’s wishes can be persuasive.
 The prosecutor holds a great deal of influence on the pursuit of the case.

 For the best chance of having a domestic violence case dismissed or charges reduced, it’s essential that you involve a criminal defense attorney skilled in the nuances of these cases.

 Phoenix Attorney Belen Olmedo Guerra on Domestic Violence Cases

 A successful defense depends upon the level of transparency and honesty about the situation.
 It can be embarrassing to find yourself in legal trouble, especially if you are not at fault.
-At Belen Law Firm, we will always treat you with non-judgmental respect.
+At Belen Law Firm, our Phoenix criminal defense lawyers will always treat you with non-judgmental respect.